Mahi-Giri/Drag_and_Drop_workflow_builder/README.md

 ### Development server

+### Run
+1. `npm install`
-Run `npm run dev` for a dev server.
+2. `npm run dev` for a dev server.

 Navigate to `http://localhost:9000/`.
 The app will automatically reload if you change any of the source files.

 #### Steps to create and add a new custom node to the flow builder